Amsterdam/GOB/README.md

 Three systems are in use for retrieving data from the source or the national facility, the management, the translation and the distribution of basic data:
 - DIVA for real estate data
-- Makelaar suite for personal details
+- Makelaarsuite for personal details
 - Handelsregister and Neuron Communicator for BAG and WOZ data

 Not all systems can handle the different deliveries.